leogabac/suisave/README.md

 suisave automates the process of making backups of your files to external storage, in a _declarative_ way.
 That is, given a static configuration file `comet.toml`, `suisave` will parse it and make all of your backups to their corresponding devices exactly how you wrote it.
 Being just a set of files, or your whole PC.

-This project started because I am lazy enough to copy and paste my files manually, or to copy and paste the same command multiple times.
-Therefore I decided to make an overkill CLI to perform one simple task.

 **Why choose `suisave`?**

 If you...